 Skip to contents

 mid_reg() defines a model that can predict numeric values from predictors using a set of functions each with up to two predictors.
-This function can fit regression models.
+This function fits a regression model based on the Maximum Interpretation Decomposition.

 Usage